-Montclair State University websites are currently being transitioned into the WordPress platform.
-Below is an introductory guide on how to log in and use WordPress for those content editors who have already received WordPress and Accessibility training.
+Montclair State University websites use the WordPress platform.
+The introductory guide below provides information on how to log in and use WordPress for those content editors who have already received WordPress and Accessibility training.

 This document is also available as a printable PDF.
 Montclair State WordPress Guide (PDF)

 Log in with your NetID and password at:

 Getting Around With the WordPress Toolbar

 Use the My Sites menu to access sites you can edit.